LUTEIN (Zeaxanthin) Overview Information

 LUTEIN (Zeaxanthin) Side Effects & Safety

-Bladderwrack is POSSIBLY UNSAFE.
+Bladderwrack is POSSIBLY SAFE when applied to the skin.
+Bladderwrack is POSSIBLY UNSAFE when taken by mouth.
 It may contain high concentrations of iodine, which could cause or worsen some thyroid problems.
 Prolonged, high intake of dietary iodine is linked with goiter and increased risk of thyroid cancer.
 Treatment of thyroid problems should not be attempted without medical supervision.

 Like other sea plants, bladderwrack can concentrate toxic heavy metals, such as arsenic, from the water in which it lives.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Bladderwrack is LIKELY UNSAFE during pregnancy and breast-feeding.
 Don’t use it.

 Bleeding disorders: Bladderwrack might slow blood clotting.
 In theory, bladderwrack might increase the risk of bruising or bleeding in people with bleeding disorders.